JGuevara27/JG_Portfolio/_posts/2020-07-25-Predicting-Credit-Card-Approvals.md

 ## 12. Finding the best performing model
 <p>We have defined the grid of hyperparameter values and converted them into a single dictionary format which <code>GridSearchCV()</code> expects as one of its parameters.
 Now, we will begin the grid search to see which values perform best.</p>
 <p>We will instantiate <code>GridSearchCV()</code> with our earlier <code>logreg</code> model with all the data we have.
 Instead of passing train and test sets separately, we will supply <code>X</code> (scaled version) and <code>y</code>.
 We will also instruct <code>GridSearchCV()</code> to perform a <a href="https://www.dataschool.io/machine-learning-with-scikit-learn/">cross-validation</a> of five folds.</p>
-<p>We'll end the notebook by storing the best-achieved score and the respective best parameters.</p>
+<p>We'll end the project by storing the best-achieved score and the respective best parameters.</p>
 <p>While building this credit card predictor, we tackled some of the most widely-known preprocessing steps such as <strong>scaling</strong>, <strong>label encoding</strong>, and <strong>missing value imputation</strong>.
-We finished with some <strong>machine learning</strong> to predict if a person's application for a credit card would get approved or not given some information about that person.</p>
+We finished with some <strong>machine learning</strong> to predict if a person's application for a credit card would get approved or not, given some information about that person.</p>

 ```python